Self-Pity

 This is illustrated in the life of Ruth in the Old Testament.

 If anyone should be self-pitiful, Ruth would.
-A gentile woman widowed at her young age, she had all reasons to feel abandoned and hopeless.
-If she had given in to self-pity, she would have become angry, withdrawn to herself, alienated from her mother-in-law and ended up dying in her homeland with misery and without hope.
+A gentile woman widowed at a young age, she had all the reasons to feel abandoned and hopeless.
+If she had given in to self-pity, she would have become angry, withdrawn to herself, alienated from her mother-in-law, and ended up dying in her homeland with misery and without hope.

 Ruth did not.
 Ruth didn’t just make some efforts to cheer herself up in order to counter her self-pity, which would have been futile or have had no eternal meaning even if she were to be successful temporarily.

-But instead, Ruth chose humility with a genuine spiritual obedience and subjected herself to Naomi, her mother-in-law (a type of the Holy Spirit), and followed her into the Promised Land.
+Instead, Ruth chose humility with genuine spiritual obedience and subjected herself to Naomi, her mother-in-law (a type of the Holy Spirit), and followed her into the Promised Land.
 The lowly and humble Ruth was exalted because she followed the Holy Spirit.
 A “self-pitiful” Ruth would have seen the opposite.
 What a vivid illustration of the difference between self-pity and genuine humility.

-For a natural man, self-pity may be just an unhealthy attitude or an undesirable psychological condition; but for a child of God, self-pity is sin.
+For a natural man, self-pity may be just an unhealthy attitude or an undesirable psychological condition, but for a child of God, self-pity is a sin.

 As children of God, when we give in to self-pity, we banish God’s riches from our own lives and hinder others from entering into His provision.
-The sin of self-pity is indeed among the worst kind of sin, because it obliterates God and puts self-interest upon the throne.
+The sin of self-pity is indeed among the worst kind of sin, because it obliterates the image of God and puts self-interest upon the throne.
 It opens our mouths to spit out murmurings and makes our lives black holes.
-There is nothing lovely, enjoyable or generous about them.
+There is nothing lovely, enjoyable, or generous about them.

 In occasions of self-pity, introspection (continually looking within) only oppresses us deeper into the pit of self-pity.
 When we are attacked by a feeling of self-pity, we especially need to look up and reach up to our Lord, rather than looking at ourselves.
 It is a call for us to focus on Christ and His great love for us, to remember that we are children of God, and to rely on His promise that our eternal destiny is heaven.